Dave Willis

-Dave Willis (born May 1, 1970) is an American voice actor, writer, animator, producer and musician.
-He is best known as the co-creator of the Adult Swim animated series Aqua Teen Hunger Force and Squidbillies, the former of which he voices the characters of Meatwad and Carl Brutananadilewski.
-He is also known for voicing Barry Dylan in the FXX series Archer and Leto Otel in Ballmastrz: 9009.
+Dave Willis (born May 1, 1970) is an American voice actor, screenwriter, and producer.
+He is the co-creator of the Adult Swim animated series Aqua Teen Hunger Force, Squidbillies, and Your Pretty Face Is Going to Hell.
+Willis also voices the main characters Meatwad and Carl, along with other characters in Aqua Teen Hunger Force.
+He is also known for voicing Barry Dylan in the FX/FXX series Archer and Leto Otel in Ballmastrz: 9009.

 Career

 Willis has worked on various Adult Swim shows that are created primarily by Williams Street, an animation-centered, Atlanta-based production division of Cartoon Network.

-Willis got hired at Ghost Planet Industries after giving the producers a very formal letter of recommendation written in crayon, seemingly by a young child.
+Willis was hired by Ghost Planet Industries after giving the producers a formal letter of recommendation written in crayon, seemingly by a young child.
 They liked his sense of humor and hired Willis as a writer for Cartoon Planet in 1995 and then as a writer for Space Ghost Coast to Coast (SGC2C for short) soon after.
 In early 2000, he helped write and produce the two Brak Presents the Brak Show Starring Brak specials.

-Willis was working on Space Ghost Coast to Coast where he first met Matt Maiellaro, with whom Willis would later create many independent short films and eventually create the popular Adult Swim cartoon Aqua Teen Hunger Force.
+While working on Space Ghost Coast to Coast, Willis met Matt Maiellaro, with whom he would later create many independent short films and the Adult Swim cartoon Aqua Teen Hunger Force.
 Aqua Teen Hunger Force first premiered unannounced in the early hours of December 30, 2000 and later officially debuted on Adult Swim in the Fall of 2001.
 In 2005, he co-created the show Squidbillies.
 His works mostly fall into the genre of surreal humour.

 In 2010, Willis created Cheyenne Cinnamon and the Fantabulous Unicorn of Sugar Town Candy Fudge, a new television pilot for Adult Swim.
 The pilot aired on March 29, 2010, and was not picked up for a full series.
-In 2010, Willis co-wrote "New Kidney in Town", an episode of Family Guy.
+In 2011, Willis co-wrote "New Kidney in Town", an episode of Family Guy.